 How is child support going to be paid in your case?

-That child support payment will be sent to the office indeed attorney general and then to your child's primary conservator.
-The attorney general will keep a record of payments requested and received so that both you and your Co-parent can refer back to it if there are discrepancies or problems with payments in the future.
+That child support payment will be sent to the attorney general office and then to your child's primary Conservator.
+The attorney general will keep a record of payments requested and received so that you and your Co-parent can refer back to it if there are future discrepancies or problems with payments.
 This allows you to focus on other things and not have to constantly keep track of the payments that have been made in which payments are still to come.

 It is up to you to ensure that child support payments are made on time and in full.
 For instance, if you change jobs, your new employer does not necessarily know that you have to pay child support each month unless you inform them.
-Therefore, you may need to contact the court from your divorce or child custody case and tell them if your wage withholding order needs to be resubmitted to a new employer and how to go about that process.
-Either way, nobody but yourself is responsible for making sure child support payments are made on time and in full.
+Therefore, you may need to contact the court from your divorce or child custody case and tell them if your wage withholding order needs to be resubmitted to a new employer and how to proceed.
+Either way, nobody but yourself is responsible for ensuring child support payments are made on time and in full.

 A question that I will receive with some regularity associated with child support is: why can't a possessory Conservatory make payments directly to the primary Conservatory?
+Should we involve the government or anyone else in the payment for child support that could easily go between myself and my child's mother?
 You may have this question, as well.
-As someone who likes to remove red tape and bureaucracy as much as possible, this is a question that appeals to me as well were I to be in a position where I would have to pay child support.
-Should we involve the government or anyone else in the payment for child support that could easily go between myself and my child's mother?
+As someone who likes to remove red tape and bureaucracy as much as possible, this question appeals to me as well were I to be in a position where I would have to pay child support.

-There are some pretty straightforward reasons why I believe going the extra mile and making your payments through the attorney general's office is wise.
-First of all, it protects you as the parent who will be paying child support.
-Keep in mind that if you make informal child support payments directly to your ex-spouse or Co-parent, these payments do not technically count towards your child support obligation.
-They do not register with the office of the attorney general, and you are completely relying upon your child's other parent to honor their word and to accept these payments from you directly rather than through the office of the attorney general.
+I believe going the extra mile and making payments through the attorney general's office is wise for some pretty straightforward reasons.
+First, it protects you as the parent who will be paying child support.
+Remember that if you make informal child support payments directly to your ex-spouse or Co-parent, these payments do not technically count towards your child support obligation.
+They do not register with the attorney general's office, and you are completely relying upon your child's other parent to honor their word and accept these payments from you directly rather than through the attorney general's office.

 If something were to happen, and your ex-spouse was to suddenly demand child support payments from you that were already made directly to her, you would be left in a situation where you would be relying upon your notations and recordkeeping to prove that these child support payments had been made successfully.
 You would be like a trapeze artist performing tricks at the circus without a net below you.
 The office of the attorney general's method of paying child support allows you to perform your act with the safety net.